CS2103JAN2017-W13-B2/main/docs/DeveloperGuide.md

 <img src="images\SDforDeletePersonEventHandling.png" width="800"><br>
 _Figure 2.1.3b : Component interactions for `delete 1` command (part 2)_

-> Note how the event is propagated through the `EventsCenter` to the `Storage` and `UI` without `Model` having to be coupled to either of them.
+> You can see how the event is propagated through the `EventsCenter` to the `Storage` and `UI` without `Model` having to be coupled to either of them.
 This is an example of how this Event Driven approach helps us reduce direct coupling between components.

-The sections below give more details of each component.
+You can read the below sections for more details of each component.

 ### 2.2.
 UI component